tittoassini/vscode-planner/README.md

 ## What To Do Next?

 All urgent or important tasks in the current file are displayed in the **TO DO** view in the Explorer area (on the left of the screen).

+Click on the task to jump to its position in the document.

 The tasks are ordered by their priority class and inside every class by their urgency.